Muatasim-Aswad/books-api/src/test/java/testStandards.md

 ## General Guidelines

-- Avoid extensive integration tests when unit tests are possible
+- Avoid extensive integration tests where unit tests are possible and sufficient
     - Example: if a controller method uses `@Validated`, one validation case should be sufficient to test the integration, all other validation cases should be tested in the model itself.
 - Avoid, where possible, asserting the non-functional and easily changeable parts, target the crucial and case-relevant